microsoft/bond/doc/src/bond_over_grpc.md

 Note these APIs are significantly different from the APIs presented in the gRPC documentation; Bond-over-gRPC is attempting to provide a more straightforward API for aynchronous communication than gRPC currently presents in C++.
+Bond-over-gRPC does not provide synchronous APIs in C++ by design.
+The use of [`wait_callback<T>`][wait_callback_reference] here is for illustrative purposes; any callback implementation with the same signature can be used. `wait_callback` satisfies the signature and provides a `wait()` method to adapt the asynchronous proxy method into an effectively synchronous call.

+The proxy stub has a number of overloads for each method.
+The simplest is demonstrated above, and there are ones that take `bonded<T>` and `grpc::ClientContext` arguments.

-The use of [`wait_callback<T>`][wait_callback_reference] here is for illustrative purposes; any callback implementation with the same signature can be used.
-Note also the use of `bonded<T>` to wrap the request and response objects in several places; this allows for better control over the time of deserialization and also helps prevent slicing when using polymorphic Bond types.
-Convenience APIs are provided in some places to hide the use `bonded<T>` where possible.
-Finally, note that Bond-over-gRPC does not provide synchronous APIs in C++ by design.
+Using `bonded<T>` to wrap the request and response objects allows for better control over the time of deserialization and also helps prevent slicing when using polymorphic Bond types.
+As demonstrated above, convenience APIs are provided in some places to hide the use `bonded<T>` where possible.
+For use of `bonded` request objects and `ClientContext` arguments, see the pingpong example.

 For more information about gRPC in C++, take a look at the [gRPC C++ tutorial](http://www.grpc.io/docs/tutorials/basic/c.html);